plone/training/docs/effective-volto/addons/views.md

 In the Volto configuration registry, you can assign views in the following keys:

-- `layoutViews`, to map the context `layout` propery to a Volto view component
+- `layoutViews`, to map the context `layout` property to a Volto view component
 - `contentTypesViews` to map a content type to a view
 - `errorViews`
 - `defaultView`